YeshiNamkhai/Regression/README.md

 # Regression

-This is an implementation of <i>Simple Linear Regression</i> reading an input file in CSV format such as</br> Age | Height
+This is an implementation of *Simple Linear Regression* reading an input file in CSV format such as</br> Age | Height
 ------ | ------
 4 | 100.1